Pingein/Pingein/README.md

-# Hi there 👋 I'm Mareks Mateša
+# Hi there 👋 I'm Kristofers Prancitis
 ---
 I am a software developer specializing in Web development.